Flint15/Claude-website-clone/README.md

 ### Installation

-1. Install Node.js
-2. Clone or download the repo
+1. Clone or download the repo
+2. Copy `.env.example` to `.env`
+3. Add your Anthropic API key to `.env`
+4. Install Node.js
-3. Install dependecies
+5. Install dependecies
   `npm install`
-4. Compile TypeScript
+6. Compile TypeScript
   `npm run build`
-5. Open the `new.html` file
+7. Open the `new.html` file